gvwilson/12-design/README.md

     def enclose(p0, p1, nearness):
         ...

+This allows us to thing about each point as one ``thing''.
 Where we need the individual coordinates, we can refer to them as `p0.X`, `p0.Y`, and so on.

+Grouping related information together also aids code evolution (Rule 4).
+If, for example, we decide to use radial coordinates instead of Cartesian coordinates, we can change how points are represented without changing most of the functions that pass them around.

 ## Rule 6: use common patterns